Are Tactical Boots Good for Hiking? (Pros, Cons, and Tips)

 a pair of tactical boots sitting outdoor on the grass

-This includes full grain and nubuck leathers, water-resistant layers, high ankle support, arch support, and cushioned insoles.
+These features include full-grain and nubuck leathers, water-resistant layers, high ankle support, arch support, and cushioned insoles.

 Can you Hike in Military Boots?